-The Platoon Leaders Course (PLC) Program offers two entry level paths that lead to commissioning as a second lieutenant in the U.S. Marine Corps.
+The Platoon Leaders Class (PLC) offers two entry-level paths that lead to commissioning as a second lieutenant in the U.S. Marine Corps.
 The first is the Guaranteed Aviation Program.
 The second program is the Ground Officer Program.
-This program encompasses all military occupational specialties not directly related to piloting aircraft, or guaranteed law.
+This program encompasses all military occupational specialties not directly related to piloting aircraft or guaranteed law.

 For freshmen, sophomores, and juniors, the Marine Corps offers the PLC program.
-To be eligible for the U.S. Marine Corps PLC Program, a student must be enrolled full-time.
+To be eligible for the U.S. Marine Corps PLC, a student must be enrolled full time.
 Openings are available for men and women with any major who are under the age of 28.

-- Training takes place during the summer at Officer Candidates School (OCS) in Quantico, VA
+- Training takes place during the summer at Officer Candidates School (OCS) in Quantico, Virginia

-- College freshmen and sophomores attend two six-week summer training sessions over two years
+- College freshmen and sophomores attend two six-week summer training sessions over a two-year period

 - College juniors attend one 10-week summer training session